The True Cost of Google Ads: What Small Businesses Need to Know

 What Does DPOM Charge?

-Our packages start from just £95 per month for small campaigns, scaling up based on the number of campaigns and complexity.
-There are no setup fees, no contracts, and no hidden costs.
-Your Google Ads spend goes directly to Google — we never take a cut of it.
+Our packages start from just £145 per month for small campaigns, scaling up based on the number of campaigns and complexity.
+There are no long contracts and no hidden management costs, just a clear, fixed fee (a one-off setup fee can apply when a brand-new Google Ads account or conversion tracking needs building, and we always tell you up front).
+Your Google Ads spend goes directly to Google, and we never take a cut of it.
 Visit our transparent pricing page for full details.

 How to Calculate Your Google Ads ROI